tony48/KOS/doc/source/structures/vessels/part.rst

     the stage this part is part of.

+.. attribute:: Part:CID

+    :access: Get only
+    :type: :struct:`String`

+    Part Craft ID.
+This is similar to :attr:`Part:UID`, except that this ID is only unique per craft design.
+In other words if you launch two copies of the same design without editing the design at all, then the same part in both copies of the design will have the same ``Part:CID`` as each other.
+(This value is kept in the *craft file* and repeated in each instance of the vessel that you launch).

 .. attribute:: Part:UID

     :access: Get only
     :type: :struct:`String`

+    Part Universal ID.
 All parts have a unique ID number.
 Part's uid never changes because it is the same value as stored in persistent.sfs.
 Although you can compare parts by comparing their uid it is recommended to compare parts directly if possible.

 .. attribute:: Part:ROTATION